krmnino/ZHLASMDisassembler/README.md

 # ZHLASMDisassembler

 This project implements a Z High-Level Assembly language disassembler in C. It is capable of reading an assembly source file and generate the binary version of the instructions within it.
-Conversely, it can read a binary file and generate the source assembly language version of it.
+Conversely, it can read a binary file or ASCII hexadecimal textfile, and generate the source assembly language version of it.
 Additionally, it can generate a detailed output of each instruction processed, whether it is from assembling or disassembling the input instruction stream.

 ## Repository Structure